I used to think the human 'machine' was a poor design.

 - This is a do-it-yourself approach.

 - Keep moving.
-Movement and releasing physical restrictions is why tai chi, yoga, and other exercise help.
+Movement and releasing of physical restrictions is why tai chi, yoga, and other exercises do help -when you are using the right muscles.

 Look for imbalance.
 The body misaligned, tense, restricted and in pain.
 A holistic approach to a macro-dysfunction.